 Table of Contents

-- These cookies are very aromatic, delicious and filled with chocolate.
+- These cookies are very aromatic and delicious.

 - The slice-and-bake cookies with swirls look fancy and beautiful.